 Easter Egg Safety for Dogs

-- Supervise your dog carefully, as plastic eggs can crack and be dangerous if swallowed.
+- Plastic eggs can crack and be dangerous if swallowed, so exercise caution.

 - Plastic eggs filled with dog treats should be large enough that they can’t be swallowed whole.

 - Don’t let your dog eat chocolate, of course.
-And while you’re at it, watch out for the little foil wrappers that might get dropped in the candy-eating frenzy.
+And while you’re at it, watch out for any little foil wrappers that might get dropped in your kids’ candy-eating frenzy.

-- Any eggshells for consumption should be dyed with non-toxic colors.
+- Any eggshells you allow your dog should be colored with non-toxic dye like this.

-Now for some dog Easter egg hunts videos, because you know you wanted them.
+Now for some dog Easter egg hunt videos, because you know you wanted ’em!